Marijuana Trafficking in Williamson and Bell County

 Georgetown Marijuana Trafficking Attorney

-Contact Law Office of Michael J. Price if you have been charged with trafficking marijuana in Georgetown, or any of the surrounding areas of Round Rock, Killeen, Temple, Cedar Park, Belton Taylor and Hutto.
+Contact Law Office of Price & Wiggins, P.C. if you have been charged with trafficking marijuana in Georgetown, or any of the surrounding areas of Round Rock, Killeen, Temple, Cedar Park, Belton Taylor and Hutto.
 Criminal defense lawyer Michael J. Price is knowledgeable in all areas of Texas’ marijuana and drug laws and will make every effort to help you achieve the most desirable outcome on your particular situation.

 Marijuana Trafficking in Texas